Code-Institute-Submissions/5km-parks-MP2/README.md

 |Dell (Win10)   | Chrome     | Edge      | Firfox.   |
 |Dell (Win7)	| IE11       | Firfox    | N/a       |

-Less than ideal result on smaller mobile devices in landscape.
+There were Less than ideal result on smaller mobile devices in landscape.
 But all elements are still visable and all features are usable.

+I was unable to text on anything under IE11.

 ### Manual testing process